You Don’t Have to Fall Apart with Age. Pamela Patrick (70) & Plant Based + Savory Fancy Toast

 Here’s the thing.

 People are conditioned to think that as we age, the body starts falling apart and it’s just part of the aging process.
-They think heart disease, diabetes, high blood pressure, osteoporosis, cancer, stroke, and even Alzheimer’s are inevitable conditions that will eventually tip their hats and greet them with awful open arms.
+They think that heart disease, diabetes, high blood pressure, osteoporosis, cancer, stroke, and even Alzheimer’s are inevitable conditions that’ll eventually tip their hats and greet them with awful open arms.

 Of course the body changes as we get older and death is inevitable.
 No one can escape slowing down and eventually going off into wherever the fuck we go off to.
-And no amount of kale, quinoa, green smoothies, downward facing doggies, or hand crafted organic gluten free artisanal raw superfood nuggets can stop the train.
+And no amount of kale, quinoa, green smoothies, downward facing doggies, or hand crafted organic gluten free artisanal raw superfood nuggets can stop that train.

-But there’s a difference between the body slowing down based on the number of years on the planet, and being chronically sick, medication dependent and feeling like shit for the last 20 years of our life.
-Or worse, having potentially avoidable health conditions cut our life short.
+But there’s a difference between the body slowing down based on the number of years on the planet, and being chronically sick, medicated and feeling like shit for the last 20 or 30 years of our life.
+Or worse, having potentially avoidable health conditions that cut our life short.

 Here’s the reality.

 The most common health problems are diet and lifestyle related and can be avoided by eating the right foods (veggies, fruits, whole grains, beans, legumes, nuts and seeds) and avoiding the rest (meat, dairy, eggs and processed food).
-There have been plenty of studies done on this, but why not hear it from someone who is living it?
+There have been plenty of studies done on this, but why not hear it from someone who’s living it?

 My mom has been eating a Whole Food Plant Based diet since 1997 and she recently agreed to sit down with me and let me pick her brain for you.
-She is a living example that we don’t have to get sick and become medication dependent as we get older.
+She’s a living example that we don’t have to get sick and become medication dependent as we get older.

 Did I tell you?
 So my friend, keep eating those plants as frequently as you possibly can.
 Every time you get hungry is an opportunity to put life energizing fuel into that beautiful body of yours.
-Take that opportunity more often than not and it will repay you for decades to come.
+Take that opportunity more often than not and it’ll repay you for decades to come.